RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

 Next steps: Either obtain more data or validate the other inner chunks.
 You got the drill.
 Happy reverse engineering!

-P.S.: This technique can also be used to build a protobuf definition for unknown data of course.
+P.S.: This technique can also be used to build a protobuf definition for unknown data.
 In our case, this is what we have learned so far:

 ```protobuf
 message Outer {